 By design, GloJo crosses disciplines and media platforms and just as intentionally remains small.
 It is expressly for students with strong international or transnational interests, background in specific area studies, and, as appropriate, the needed language preparation.
-The program provides the opportunity to deepen knowledge of each respective region, culture or discipline as it opens opportunity for careers in journalism and any number of related fields.
-On the Journalism side, the focus is intensive preparation in research, reporting, writing along with advancement in the use of multimedia techniques and tools.
+The program provides the opportunity to deepen knowledge of each respective region, culture, or discipline as it opens opportunity for careers in journalism and any number of related fields.
+On the Journalism side, the focus is intensive preparation in research, reporting, and writing along with professional-level advancement in the use of multimedia techniques and tools.
 The Curriculum link takes you to a typical course progression through the two-year program and, just below that, you’ll find the requirements for graduation by unit.
 These differ somewhat from partner program to partner program.

 Only one application is needed, but the admission process, because two departments are involved, has two steps.
 The partner programs review the applications first and GloJo after that.
 For admission to the joint program, both departments must say yes.

 From the very start, GloJo students take their required two Writing, Research and Reporting classes together, WRR I in the first term and WRR II in the third.
 This helps intensify our supervision of the forthcoming thesis.
 At the same time, students are advancing in their reporting and writing skills, from spot news and features to explanatory journalism to long narrative form.
 We also emphasize multimedia skills training.
-These two required classes also help ensure group cohesion within the larger Journalism graduate program and emphasize GloJo’s international inflection.
-Two or three subject-area reporting electives or two plus a specific skills course or seminar round out the five journalism courses that lead to the journalism side of the degree.
-Internships can be taken for 0 to 4 credits, including as paid staff for Bedford + Bowery, the New York Magazine site serving downtown Manhattan and North Brooklyn, which NYU Journalism runs.
+The two required WRR classes also help ensure group cohesion within the larger Journalism graduate program and emphasize GloJo’s international inflection.
+Two or three subject-area reporting electives, or two plus a specific skills course or seminar, round out the five journalism courses that lead to the journalism side of the degree.
+Internships can be taken for 0 to 4 credits, including as paid staff for Bedford + Bowery, the New York Magazine site serving downtown Manhattan and North Brooklyn, which NYU Journalism edits and runs.
 (As it is said: All global is local and in multicultural New York City that couldn’t be more true.)

-Thesis reporting continues after the summer and the writing period usually continues well into the second spring, although at least two students have managed to complete the thesis by as early as the end of their third semester in the program.
+Thesis reporting continues after the summer.
+The writing period usually continues well into the second spring, although at least three students have managed to complete the thesis by as early as the end of their third semester in the program.
 The research results in a substantive long-form (6,500-10,000 words) journalistic work in narrative, explanatory or investigative style, under-girded with academic references.
 In recent years, several students have produced documentaries, photographic essays or multimedia projects such as this one from 2011 or this one, which NPR aired in 2013.
 Some partner programs will accept this work as the final MA project; others will require a more traditional academic thesis in addition.
 Again, this varies from partner to partner.

-Master’s projects in near-entirety, or in substantial excerpt, have appeared in Time, Foreign Policy, Buzzfeed Longform, Dissent, the Huffington Post, the Boston Review, Harper’s Magazine, Al Jazeera America, the Seattle Times, City Limits, Tablet (twice), GlobalPost.com (twice), in VQR (twice), Brooklyn Quarterly, on NPR’s Latino USA and produced as a radio segment by the author for NPR’s “Morning Edition.”
+Master’s projects in near-entirety, or in substantial excerpt, have appeared in Time, Foreign Policy, Buzzfeed Longform, Dissent, the Miami Herald, Huffington Post, the Boston Review, Harper’s Magazine, Al Jazeera America, the Seattle Times, City Limits, Tablet (twice), GlobalPost.com (twice), in VQR (twice), Brooklyn Quarterly, on NPR’s Latino USA and produced as a radio segment by the author for NPR’s “Morning Edition.”
 Students are encouraged to publish professionally as part of the learning experience.
 Check the graduation year as we regularly post these pieces on our Facebook page real time.
 A selection of them also appear as on this site under the Student Work link.